Lets talk about some, for instance that I like.

 Onions dip is very good with chips, so many ways to use the onion, what a great vegetable.

 Cooking with Garlic

 Note, garlic is a root vegetable, meaning it grows underground.
-The Vegetable garlic is a peculiar shaped flavoring item, with many segments or cloves of garlic attached together.
+The Vegetable garlic is a peculiarly shaped flavoring item, with many segments or cloves of garlic attached together.

-Each clove has a skin around it that you peal off, then the garlic segment is ready to use.
-You can buy in a glass jar, crushed garlic from Christopher Ranch, there’s an oil in the garlic, maybe to keep it from spoiling.
+Each clove has a skin around it that you peel off; then, the garlic segment is ready to use.
+You can buy in a glass jar crushed garlic from Christopher Ranch; there’s oil in the garlic, maybe to keep it from spoiling.